If your card data has been breached, your vulnerability — and the right self-defense actions — can vary widely

 What happens next

-data breach doesn’t necessarily mean your financial institution will issue you a new credit or debit card, USAA’s Shaw says.
+A data breach doesn’t necessarily mean your financial institution will issue you a new credit or debit card, USAA’s Shaw says.

 Your issuer will look at the type of information that bad guys have in their hands, how often fraud has occurred with other cards that have been part of the same data breach, and then calculate the chances your card could be compromised, he says.

 In some instances, “rather than having the customer go through the pain of getting a new card and setting up new recurring payments, we’ll monitor it,” Shaw says.
 But if you report fraudulent activity on your account, it will immediately be deactivated.

 If there hasn’t been fraud, but USAA thinks it might occur, USAA will issue you a new card but your current card will remain active for the short term.

 At Wells Fargo, the bank will telephone you if there’s a chance your current card is at risk for unauthorized transactions, says spokeswoman Natalie Brown.

 During the call, the Wells Fargo representative will tell you a new card is en route and when your existing card will be deactivated, Brown says.
 The time frame for deactivation can vary from case to case.

 When the new card arrives

-you receive a new card, you should follow the steps the bank requires to activate it.
+When you receive a new card, you should follow the steps the bank requires to activate it.
 Usually that involves calling a toll-free number from your home phone or activating it online.

 Vice president, financial crimes management, USAA

 While some banks may allow you to make small purchases without activating your card, others, such as USAA, say it’s not possible to use one of their cards unless it’s been activated.

 With your new card, you also might want to set up a “verbal” password on your card to help verify your identity, says Ross of the ACCC.
 A verbal password is one that must be spoken before you or anyone else can access your banking information by phone.

 What defenses do you need